-The ideally cast Bette Midler, caught at about the right age of 47, is brilliantly vibrant and vivacious as the ultimate showbiz mother Mama Rose Hovick in producer-director Emile Ardolino’s 1993 welcome remake of all-time great Jule Styne-Stephen Sondheim musical, first filmed in 1962 as Gypsy.
+The ideally cast Bette Midler, caught at about the right age of 47, is brilliantly vibrant and vivacious as the ultimate showbiz mother Mama Rose Hovick, in producer-director Emile Ardolino’s warmly welcome 1993 film remake of the all-time great musical by Jule Styne (score), Stephen Sondheim (lyrics) and Arthur Laurents (book), first filmed in 1962 as Gypsy.

-In a role she was surely born to play, Midler is immaculate in both the acting and vocal departments, giving a thrilling and magnetic performance of extraordinary power that slightly blurs the memory of those famous stage Roses Ethel Merman and Angela Lansbury.
+In a role she was surely born to play, and always wanted to play, Midler is immaculate in both the acting and vocal departments, giving a thrilling and magnetic performance of extraordinary power that slightly blurs the memory of those famous stage Roses, Ethel Merman and Angela Lansbury.
 She certainly knocks spots off Rosalind Russell’s movie performance in the 1962 film.
 Midler deservedly won the 1994 Golden Globe for Best Performance by an Actress in a Miniseries or Motion Picture Made for Television.

 Unforgettable show tunes like Everything’s Coming Up Roses, Small World, Let Me Entertain You and Together, Wherever We Go (which was cut from the 1962 film Gypsy) light up this funny and touching story of a mother’s obsession with her kids’ stardom and of her daughter Louise who grows up to be the world’s most famous stripper, Gypsy Rose Lee.